robertmieta/stock_trading_capital_gains_calculator/README.md

 ========

 - Run the program
-- Select CSV's with buy and sell transactions
+- Select CSV's with buy and sell transactions (ensure to include all years so it can use stocks bought more than a year ago)
 - It's built to work right out of the box with CommSec EOFY transaction summary CSV's
 - It will also work for any CSV as long as it's in the following format (header names must be the same, except N/A which is ignored)